 OIE does not determine corrective actions for personnel, which may include discipline.
-OIE makes a determination in its investigative report regarding whether an employee has violated the Nondiscrimination Policy.
+OIE makes a determination in its investigative report regarding whether an employee has violated the Nondiscrimination Policy or related nondiscrimination policies or regulations.
 The President, Provost or appropriate Vice President (or designee) will review the investigative findings and determination, decide what corrective action will be taken, and assign implementation of the corrective action to a supervisor, dean or department head.

-- All written responses to OIE's Investigative Report submitted by the parties will be added to and maintained with OIE's file. - Notice of the outcome of OIE's investigation and applicable sanctions will be provided, concurrently and in writing, to all Complainants and Respondents. - 3.
-OIE's procedures do not provide for an appeal of the findings made in the OIE Investigative Report.
+- 1. All written responses to OIE's Investigative Report submitted by the parties will be added to and maintained with OIE's file. - 2 Notice of the outcome of OIE's investigation and applicable sanctions will be provided, concurrently and in writing, to all Complainants and Respondents. - OIE's procedures do not provide for an appeal of the findings made in the OIE Investigative Report.
 Disciplinary actions which rely on an OIE investigative report may be appealed through existing disciplinary processes.
-State or federal civil rights agencies may be contacted by the Complainant as appropriate. - Corrective actions may include but are not limited to a specific remedy for the Complainant, policy changes, disciplinary action against the Respondent, reconsideration of an action, or other remedies.
-A monitoring schedule also may be prescribed.
+State or federal civil rights agencies may be contacted by the Complainant to the investigator, and/or appeal OIE's investigation.
+During these ten (10) calendar days, the parties may submit an investigative appeal.
+The investigative appeal outcome decision will be issued within 20 business days of receipt of the appeal except when extended for good cause.